 Young people are admitted to special vocational schools based on the decisions taken by expert committees establishing special educational needs and/or disability rather than on the basis of individual decisions.

 After the completion of single structure school, over one-third of students continue their studies in technicums, nearly one-third of them in vocational schools (Charts (STADAT) yearly data – education).

 Suitability for the given trade as well as an adequate health status are among the prerequisites for enrolment to vocational schools.

 Age levels and grouping of students

-Students entering vocational school may start their secondary studies at the age of 14.
-In practice, however, since the majority of children do not start single structure school at the age of 6 but at the age of 7 and because quite a number of the students (persistently above 20%) entering institutions with vocational education, has repeated a grade or two in single structure school, only about a quarter or a fifth of 9th graders are actually 14 years old.
+Students entering vocational education and training may start their secondary studies at the age of 14 (in grade 9).
+In practice, however, since the majority of children do not start single structure school at the age of 6 but at the age of 7 and because quite a number of the students (persistently above 20%) entering vocational education institutions, has repeated a grade or two in single structure school, only about a quarter or a fifth of 9th graders are actually 14 years old.
 The majority are 15 and some of them are 16 years old.

 The placement of the student into a class or group is decided by the specialised professional working group, or if they are not available, by the school head with the opinion of the teaching staff.
 The class size is maximum 32 students, which can be exceeded by up to twenty percent with the permission of the maintainer.
 The maximum number of group members of the specialized education in the VET institution is 16.
 The minimum number is determined by the maintainer.